downthecrop/LangugeApp/README.md

 `a` - Launch on Android Device/Simulator

+## Building

+> Note: SHA1/256 fingerprint need to be added to your Firebase Google Signin to function correctly

+`npx react-native doctor`

+`expo run:android`

 ## Midjourney V6 Image Prompt

 Quiz items use AI generated images as their background image.
 To keep the style consistent please use the following prompt if you intend to add additional course material